OscarEwen/OpenAgar-GOVLab-RMIT/README.md

 ### Using Docker Containers
 1. From root change directory to "webserver" `cd webserver/`
 2. Build the webserver using the command `docker build -t openagar .`.
-3. Enter the command `docker run -it --network=host openagar`.
+3. Enter the command `docker run -it --network=agarnet openagar`.
 4. Cd back to the "bot" directory `cd ../bot`
 5. Build the bot using the command `docker build -t agarbot .`.
-6. Run the bot container using `docker run -it --network=host openagar`.
+6. Run the bot container using `docker run -it --network=agarnet openagar`.

-Note, to use bots the non-containerised version needs to be used (instructions under "Local Setup"), the Docker version does not work outside of Docker Compose atm.

 ---